bbusenius/FI/README.md

 - **spending_from_savings**
 - **take_home_pay**

-All functions can be used in a python application or run from the command-line.
+All functions can be run from the command-line or used in Python directly.

 [Full API](https://fi.readthedocs.io/en/latest/source/fi.html)